Kareem-AEz/DevFlow/README.md

 cp .env.example .env.local
 ```

-Now fill in your `.env.local` with the good stuff:
+Now fill in your `.env.local` with the good stuff (generate a strong secret with `npx auth secret` if you like):

 ```bash
 # The essentials